tequeter/dryspec/README.md

 ## How is it different?

-Unlike OpenSpec, SpecKit, BMAD etc., LeanSDD focuses on:
+Unlike OpenSpec, SpecKit, BMAD, etc., LeanSDD focuses on:

-- Shorter is better (faster to read, less tokens).
+- Shorter is better (faster to read, fewer tokens).
 - High-level only (don't repeat the code).
 - Yet fully specified within that scope.
 - Small, high-signal, orthogonal Markdown files loaded on demand.